-Installing a Nest thermostat is one of the most convenient ways to improve the day-to-day schedule of your comfort system.
+Using a Nest thermostat is one of the best ways to optimize the daily schedule of your heating and cooling.
 This smart thermostat can learn your preferences and automatically make adjustments.
-But as you might expect, it won’t work well or at all if you see an error code on the display.
-The precise error code provides useful information about the underlying problem, something a trained technician can use to offer solutions that much faster.
+But as you may expect, it won’t work correctly or at all if you see an error code appear.
+The precise error code provides useful information about the underlying problem, something a knowledgeable technician can use to provide solutions that much faster.

-Here are seven of the most frequent error codes you may find on your Nest thermostat.
-We’ll review the basics of each error code as well as how you might address it and the estimated cost to do so.
-Don’t forget that while the costs will ultimately hinge on the precise Nest model, you can count on paying around $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific parts necessary to finish repairs.
+Here are seven of the most common error codes you may find on your Nest thermostat.
+We’ll review the basics of each error code on top of how you could address it and the estimated cost to do so.
+Don’t forget that while the investment will ultimately depend on the precise Nest model, you can count on paying between $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific parts needed to finish repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
-Since this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the problem is fixed.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is shut off.
+Since this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will continue to be displayed until the problem is resolved.

-Losing power to your Nest thermostat can be for several reasons.
-The wiring might have disconnected or become damaged, or a disconnection might have appeared further along in your home’s electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A trained technician can check electrical connections and wiring until they uncover the root of the problem.
+Losing power to your Nest thermostat can be for a number of reasons.
+The wiring could have disconnected or become damaged, or a disconnection may have appeared further along in your home’s electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A certified technician should inspect electrical connections and wiring until they find the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
-More specifically, the technician will need to reconfigure the R wire.
-They’ll first perform a factory reset of your thermostat to make sure it’s not just a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.
+Critical error code e294 shows up when your Nest thermostat’s wiring needs to be reconfigured.
+More specifically, you’ll need the technician to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not merely a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll shut off the power and progressively inspect each wire, seeing to it that they are fully inserted into the connector with the proper amount of uncovered copper.
-Once they locate the problem connector, it can be exchanged for a new one.
+They’ll detach the power and progressively check each wire, seeing to it that they are fully placed into the connector with the correct amount of uncovered copper.
+Once they find the problem connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can fail and stop delivering power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat drains and the thermostat will finally turn off.
-Assuming the breakers are on, you can search a few other places before calling a professional technician.
+This critical error code can surface when the weather outside is severely hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually shut down.
+Assuming the breakers are on, you can check a handful of other places before contacting a professional technician.

-Because this error can drain your thermostat’s battery, the first step might be providing enough power to find out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and supply power with a USB cable.
-Assuming it displays error code 195, you can continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it’s maybe best to call a pro.
+Because this error can drain your thermostat’s battery, the first step might be restoring enough power to figure out if this specific error code is what you’re facing.
+You can separate the thermostat from its base and provide power with a USB cable.
+If it presents error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you don’t uncover anything wrong with these components, it’s maybe best to contact a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical error with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is getting more power than necessary.
-This can stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
-The technician will cautiously investigate and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical problem with your Nest thermostat.
+More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+Your technician needs to carefully examine and test the Nest’s electrical system to understand where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it may still prevent you from using the Nest thermostat how you prefer to.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+Although this error code isn’t critical, it could still keep you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you might notice error code E297 appear.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If too much power is sent inside the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you see this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as possible.
-You can then get a hold of a professional technician with the necessary experience detecting and solving electrical issues.
+Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
+If too much power is being delivered using the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s suggested to switch the power off straightaway.
+You can then get a hold of a professional technician with the proper experience diagnosing and solving electrical damage.

 e73 – Critical

-This may be as easy as the breaker being turned off, but it may also be something with the wiring.
-After switching off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing appears to be out of place, it’s a good idea to contact a local professional.
+This may be as straightforward as the breaker being switched off, but it may also be something with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
+If nothing appears to be out of place, it’s a good idea to speak with a local professional.